Designations Congruent with Things: Chapter 22

 “No,” Hermann says again.

-A guitar solo that Hermann can remember playing in nearly identical iterations over a decade ago fills the car, and, for an interval, neither of them speak.
+A guitar solo Hermann remembers playing in iterations over a decade ago fills the car.
+For an interval neither of them speak.

 “There’s never going to be a time when that’s not weird,” Newton replies, “but yeah.
-Look, I feel like we’re really bad at arguing, we’re going to have to work on restoring our historical A-game, dude.
-In the meantime, can I just pay you rent.
-Or can I play Blaze rent.
-Or whomever we owe rent to.
-I just really want to pay rent, okay.
-I don’t want to go on the interview circuit or watch news or get the band back together or freak out during a job talk in front of UC Berkeley’s Neuroscience Department, I just want to know that you are using my now weirdly profligate finances to pay rent.
+Look, I feel like we’re really bad at arguing; we’ll need to work at restoring our historical A-game, dude.
+In the meantime, can I just pay you rent?
+Or can I pay Blaze rent?
+Or whomever we owe rent to?
+I just really want to pay rent, okay?
+I don’t want to go on the interview circuit or watch news or get the band back together or freak out during a job talk in front of UC Berkeley’s Neuroscience Department, I just want to know that you’re using my weirdly profligate finances to pay rent.
 And maybe also my taxes.”

 “Yes.
 Fine.
-I will use your finances to pay half the rent, but I am not doing your taxes,” Hermann snaps.
+I’ll use your finances to pay half the rent, but I’m not doing your taxes,” Hermann snaps.

-“You actually mostly did my taxes last year,” Newton says.
-“I’m not actually sure why that happened.
-Post-drift analysis indicates that you were trying to shame me into doing my fair share of the paperwork.
-But I have no shame when it comes to escaping the bureaucratic glorification red tape for it redness and its tapeyness, so instead your plan backfired.
-It backfired really badly.”
+“You mostly did my taxes last year,” Newton says.
+“I’m not sure why that happened.
+Post-drift analysis indicates you were trying to shame me into doing my fair share of the paperwork?
+But I have no shame when it comes to escaping the bureaucratic glorification of red tape for its redness and its tapeyness, so instead your plan backfired.
+It backfired really badly.
+Now there’s precedent.”

+Hermann sighs.
 “Last year, you had a total of three thousand dollars to your name.
-Your taxes weren’t exactly complicated despite your dual residency.
+Your taxes weren’t exactly complicated despite a dual residency.
 Now you—”

-“So you’ve thought about this I see,” Newton says.
+“So you’ve thought about this, I see.”
+Newton grins.
 “Excellent.
 I, in turn, will do something nice for you.
 Something super nice.
 Extremely thoughtful.”

 “I suppose you’re correct.”

-“Corrrrect,” Newton repeats, with an obscene roll of his ‘r’, his eyes shutting behind his glasses.
+“Corrrrect,” Newton repeats, with an obscene roll of the ‘r,’ his eyes shutting behind his glasses.
 “That’s hot.”

 “You’re bizarre,” Hermann says mildly, wondering if Newton is exhausted enough to sleep in a moving car.